 Our human rights-based Community Empowerment Program (CEP) allows community members to draw their own conclusions about FGC and lead their own movements for change.

 Rather than blaming or criticizing, we encourage dialogue around these and other practices that communities feel hinder their vision for their community’s development.
-Participants and Community Management Committee (CMC) members speak with friends and family as well as travel to other communities to raise awareness about what they have learned.
-Through this process, whole regions decide to end FGC together without having directly participated in our classes.
+Participants, Community Management Committee (CMC) members, and social mobilization teams speak with friends and family as well as travel to other communities to raise awareness about what they have learned.
+Through this process, many communities decide to end FGC together, some without having directly participated in our classes.

-Although ending FGC was not one of our original goals, it has become a rallying point for social change.
-So far over 6,500 communities from Djibouti, Guinea, Guinea-Bissau, Mali, Mauritania, Senegal, Somalia and The Gambia have publicly declared their decision to abandon both FGC and child/forced marriage.
+Although contributing to the abandonment of FGC was not one of our original goals, it has become a rallying point for social change.
+So far over 7,200 communities from Djibouti, Guinea, Guinea-Bissau, Mali, Mauritania, Senegal, Somalia, and The Gambia have publicly declared their decision to abandon both FGC and child/forced marriage.